-The selection of the trading partners (brokers), to which orders can be forwarded, occurs on the basis of pre-defined criteria and following consultation with the custodian bank/custodian.
-After the establishment of a business relationship, the brokers are also subject to regular reviews by KAG.
+The selection of the trading partners (brokers), to which orders can be forwarded, occurs on the basis of pre-defined criteria and following consultation with the custodian bank/depositary.
+Following the commencement of business relations, trading partners undergo regular reviews by the management company.
 In particular, the following criteria are considered: